 The jobs you do as a digital nomad are often not like that.
 You have to make your own schedule, which is a great thing for many.
 But others struggle with this type of freedom.
 They either find it hard to get enough motivation to work 6, 7, or 8 hours a day, or they work 10+ hours every day and thus, feel burned out soon.

 You also have to keep in mind that, especially as a freelancer, you often have to look for new clients or projects.
 It’s not like you apply once and have a secured job for the next years.
 Unless, of course, you manage to get a long-term contract with a client (which has good and bad sides).

 The same goes for your income.
 You never know how much you will earn in a few months, or sometimes even weeks from now.
-Particularly, at the beginning, when you have to find the kind of job that works best for you and have to build a reputation.
+Particularly, in the beginning, when you have to find the kind of job that works best for you and have to build a reputation.

 This unstable job life is not for everyone.
 Many people prefer having job security, given work structures and a reliable income.
 That doesn’t make them boring.
 It’s simply different preferences and lifestyles.

 Self-Discipline Is Absolutely Essential